Regenerative Farming

 • New bat houses encourage more on-site population

-• This is our 2nd year with bat houses and the bats are active in increased numbers
+• 2024 is our 3nd year with bat houses and the bats are active in increased numbers

-• Bat studies including DNA testing) are underway to map species and type of insect consumption (e.g. evening and free-tailed bats identified so far)
+Bat & DNA studies underway to determine species and type of insect consumption

 Bat House